Barber License Renewal: CE Hours, Fees & Late Penalties by State

 2 years (odd-numbered years, by last day of birth month) Renewal Cycle (1 state)

-2 years (expires August 31, even-numbered years) Renewal Cycle (1 state)
+2 years (even-numbered years) Renewal Cycle (1 state)

 2 years (eff.
 Nov 2025; previously annual) Renewal Cycle (1 state)

-2 years (expires last day of month, 2 years from issuance) Renewal Cycle (1 state)
+2 years (inactive date is the last day of the month, two years from the date of issuance) Renewal Cycle (1 state)

 2 years (expires April 30, even-numbered years) Renewal Cycle (1 state)

-2 years (September 30 of even-numbered years) Renewal Cycle (1 state)
+Up to 2 years per OPR schedule Renewal Cycle (1 state)

 2 years (by last day of month of issuance) Renewal Cycle (1 state)